shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Reference Model Exploration, Key Assumptions and Specification

-The base assessment model for Oregon Black Rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory and relative stock status for the population of Black Rockfish in state and federal waters off Oregon.
+The reference assessment model for Oregon Black Rockfish was developed to balance parsimony and realism, and the goal was to estimate a spawning output trajectory and relative stock status for the population of Black Rockfish in state and federal waters off Oregon.
 The model contains many assumptions to achieve parsimony and uses different data types and sources to estimate reality.
-A series of investigative model runs were done to achieve the final base model.
+A series of investigative model runs were done to achieve the final reference model.
 Constructing integrated models (i.e., those fitting many data types) takes considerable model exploration using different configurations of the following treatments:

 - Data types and treatments
 - Parameter treatments: which parameter can, cannot and do not need to be estimated